Trey Mancini Player Props: Cubs vs. Giants

-Trey Mancini -- with an on-base percentage of .229 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the San Francisco Giants, with John Brebbia on the mound, on June 10 at 7:35 PM ET.
+On Sunday, Trey Mancini (.222 on-base percentage in past 10 games, 82 points below season-long percentage) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be John Brebbia.
+First pitch is at 4:05 PM ET.

-In his last appearance, he went 1-for-3 with a double and an RBI against the Angels.
+He had a hitless showing in his previous game (0-for-4) against the Giants.

 Trey Mancini Game Info & Props vs. the Giants